 A combination of hard skills and soft skills forms a well-rounded job applicant.
-While hard skills are quite different than soft skills, together, they create a good balance between hard knowledge and interpersonal attributes.
+While hard skills are quite different than soft skills, the combination of the two creates a good balance between knowledge and interpersonal attributes.
 Hard skills show mastery and proficiency while soft skills show communication and relational abilities.

 For example, a software engineer may have the following skills on their resume:

 They may also have the following soft skills on their resume:

 This applicant’s hard skills demonstrate a very different, very specific competence compared to their soft skills.
 Hard skills help the applicant get past ATS while showing experience level and qualification for the position.
 Soft skills make the applicant human, showing leadership, empathy, and character.